timhanus/timhanus.github.io/resume.md

   Provided strategic direction and technical leadership for a start-up focused on health care software.
 Led the company through concept, prototype and seed-round funding to finished product and revenue.

-	- Developed software platform to fetch patient data from practice servers in real time.
+	- Designed and developed a software platform to fetch patient data from practice servers in real time.
 	- Created Patient Portal and Appointment Reminder service to showcase platform.
 	- Met with doctors, patients, and investors to explore the potential of the platform.
 	- Executed pilot launch of platform at 5 ophthalmology practices.